Perejil and its English version parsley sound very different. But they are, actually, etymologically the same word.

 Why?
 Because the Germanic w- words consistently became g- words when they entered late Latin and Spanish.
 Take war and guerra, for example.
 Or William and Guillermo.

-Thus, the f-r-v of fervor maps to the h-r-v of hervir.
+Thus, the w-l-s of Wales maps exactly to the g-l-s of Gales.